 How Do You Make Roasted Red Pepper Tomato Soup?

 Ah soup, the most simple comfort food on the planet.
-This roasted red pepper tomato soup is especially easy and since the veggies are roasted and develop a ton of flavor you can skip the simmer if you wish or don’t have time.
+This roasted tomato soup is especially easy and since the veggies are roasted and develop a ton of flavor you can skip the simmer if you wish or don’t have time.
 The basic steps to this roasted red pepper tomato soup are roast, simmer, blend and finally: EAT!

 Roast the Veggies